 Baby chicks are susceptible to bacterial infections, dehydration and getting clogged up, especially the first couple weeks of life.
 That is why it is recommended to mix in a probiotic and/or electrolytes with their water.
 You can use organic, unpasteurized apple cider vinegar or purchase probiotic or electrolyte packets at the store.
 Remember to change out and replace their water daily or as needed.
 Follow the instructions of the back of the packets.

 Before you start giving extra treats to your chicks, make sure they have a bowl of chick grit to help with digestion.
 This is essential.
-They will not be able to digest the food without it.
+They will not be able to digest extra food without it.

 - Meal Worms